Katherine-Brown-8000/The-pH-Dependent-Charge-and-Electrostatic-Properties-of-the-Tardigrade-Protein-DSUP/README.md

 - D) is DSUP at all three difference pHs overlapped

-  ### Intructions for Generating the DSUP diagram depicted above
+  ### Intructions for Generating the DSUP diagram depicted in Figure 2

  - 1 Use AlphaFold3 to generate a fold prediction for the DSUP protein sequence.
 This produces a CIF structure file (fold_analysis_dsup_model_1.cif).
  - 2 Open the CIF file in ChimeraX and export it as a PDB format file named (dsup_model_0.pdb).